telnetr4/CowtasticMods/README.md

 - Check that you didn't download the mod's source files instead of the compiled mods.
 There should not be .cs files included with any installable mod.
 - Scream in frustration.
 - Check that BepInEx runs.
 If `BepInEx/config` does not generate on starting your game, that means BepInEx isn't starting.
 - Check that you have installed the correct version of BepInEx 5 for the OS you are using.
-These mods have not been tested with BepInEx 6.
+These mods have not been tested with BepInEx 6 (if you test them in 6 and they work, let me know).
-- Make sure your game has the unstripped DLLs.
+- If you are playing a version of Cowtastic Cafe lower than 1.1.0.0, make sure your game has the unstripped DLLs.

 # Contact:
-If you encounter any issues that you cannot resolve, you can contact me on Discord at telnet#8242.
+If you encounter any issues that you cannot resolve, you can contact me on Discord at telnet.8242.

-You can also try the Cowtastic Cafe channels in PreggoPixel's Games Discord server, but that will be slower and I'll probably be the one to reply.
+You can also try the [Cowtastic Cafe mod channel](https://discord.com/channels/740342492599156876/1122014015032406036) in PreggoPixel's Games Discord server, but that may be slower.

 Bugs can be reported at https://github.com/telnetr4/CowtasticMods/issues